-3. Getting a Position Through a Popular Teacher Forum Website in Thailand
+3. Getting a Position Through Popular Teacher Forum Websites in Thailand

-By being a member of ajarn, one has the following advantages: one, you can post a resume on the website; two, you have access to jobs listings which you can read and apply for teaching positions in Thailand advertised by schools and agencies; and three, you can read about the lives of western foreign teachers in Thailand.
-The disadvantages are that there are some forum members who post negative and distasteful threads.
+By being a member of Ajarn and Teachers in Thailand, one has the following advantages: one, you can post a resume on the website; two, you have access to jobs listings which you can read and apply for teaching positions in Thailand advertised by schools and agencies; and three, you can read about the lives of western foreign teachers in Thailand.
+The disadvantages are that some forum members post negative and distasteful threads.

 4. Prepare a Resume And Apply For a Teaching Job By Yourself